cdm-spring-2020/activities/emphasis.md

 Rhetoric and narrative theory have similar ways of thinking about emphasis.
 Fiction employs a range of strategies to create a feeling of access to a narrative's storyworld, as well as various characters' inner consciousness or mental state.
 Methods like word choice, repetition, and playing on the "sound  properties" of spoken language are just some of the tools in a writer's toolbox to create these effects.

 In class today, we will experiment with emphasis by altering vintage advertisements.
-I've collected  a Box.com folder of advertisements for you to download and use for this assignment (click 'Link to content' below).
+I've collected  a [Box.com folder of advertisements for you to download and use for this assignment](https://pitt.box.com/s/b2iat58koypf8rlwg42gh7cjq1eh0te9).
 Your goal is to play with the visual and rhetorical elements of an advertisement, using Adobe Photoshop, to transform the advertisement in a meaningful way.

 How should you change the advertisement?
 First, choose one the following modes: